This course will enable the students to –

 Course Outcomes (COs):

-Course Outcome
+Course Outcome |

-Learning and teaching strategies
+Learning and teaching strategies |

-Assessment Strategies
+Assessment Strategies |

-Group discussions and Workshops
+Class Hours Seminars Tutorials Group discussions and Workshops Question preparation

-Class test, Semester end examinations, Quiz, Solving problems in tutorials, Assignments, Presentation, Individual and group projects
+Class test, Semester end examinations, Quiz, Solving problems in tutorials, Assignments, Presentation, Individual and group projects |

 Archaebacteria and Eubacteria: General account, growth, ultrastructure, reproduction, nutrition and economic importance.